cathyshyr/growth_charts/README.md

-# An EHR-Based Framework for Modeling Growth Curves to Refine and Expand the Phenotypic Spectrum of Genetic Disorders
+# An EHR-Based Framework for Modeling Growth Curves and Constructing Growth Centile Charts for Genetic Disorders

-This repository provides code to reproduce the growth curve modeling and bootstrap analysis described in our paper.

 ---